ai91/AlexaSmartHome.MQTT.bridge/config/README.md

 Each `rule` object may contain following nodes:
 - `alexa` - are properties for communication with Alexa API's
 - `mqtt` - are properties for communication with MQTT topics
-- `valueMapsToAlexa` - mapping rules, when it's necessary to convert value received from MQTT topic, before provide to Alexa on ReportState
+- `valueMapsToAlexa` - mapping rules, when it's necessary to convert a value received from MQTT topic, before provide to Alexa within ReportState
-- `valueMapsToMqtt` - mapping rules, when it's necessary to convert value received from Alexa before publish on MQTT
+- `valueMapsToMqtt` - mapping rules, when it's necessary to convert a value received from Alexa before publish to MQTT

 #### rule.alexa
 This node may contain following nodes:
 - `alexa.interface` - is an Alexa controller interface, a.k.a. `namespace` in requests and `ReportState` responses.
 For possible values see appropriate controllers in official Alexa documentation.
-- `alexa.instance` - same as above - used as an optional parameter for identification in requests/responses
+- `alexa.instance` - same as above, but used as an optional parameter for identification in requests and responses.
 - `alexa.propertyName` - name of property how it should be provided in the `ReportState` responses.
-- `alexa.directiveName` - name of directive, received from Alexa.
+- `alexa.directiveName` - name of directive received from Alexa.
 Each interface has allowed set of directives.
-Like `Alexa.PowerController` may have `TurnOn` and `TurnOff`.
+For example `Alexa.PowerController` may have `TurnOn` and `TurnOff`.
 The `Alexa.RangeController` may have `SetRangeValue` and `AdjustRangeValue`, etc. Used in control-rules, when Alexa sends some command to be performed.
-- `alexa.payloadValue` - name of property in the payload received command.
-The property which contains directive-parameter.
-Optional.
+- `alexa.payloadValue` - name of property in a payload of received command.
+The referenced property contains directive-parameter.
+May skipped for directives without pramters.
 For example `Alexa.PowerController.TurnOn` doesn't have any parameters, while `Alexa.RangeController.SetRangeValue` requires a value-parameter.

 #### rule.mqtt
 This node may contain following nodes:
 - `mqtt.state` - topic name with values received from Home Automation System.
-Used as a source for `ReportState` responses.
+Used as a value-source for `ReportState` responses.
 - `mqtt.commands` - topic name for commands to be sent to Home Automation System.
-Used as target for directives received from Alexa
+Used as target-topic for directives received from Alexa.

 #### rule.valueMapsToAlex and rule.valueMapsToMqtt
-They are array for mappings for values between MQTT topics to Alexa and back.
+They are arrays with value-mappings for converting values from MQTT topics to Alexa and back.

-Each mapping node has structure predefined by `type`.
+Each mapping node has a structure predefined by it's `type`.

 Following types are supported:

 <table>